SiFli SDK RF Test Guide

 {

 /* 1.
-Send an ACK or similar reply to the host, then wait for the TX to drain */
+Send something like an ACK back to the host, then wait for TX to drain */

 rt_thread_mdelay(50);

 /* 2.
-Release the application UART: stop the receive thread, unbind rx_indicate, close the device */
+Release the application UART: stop the RX thread, unbind rx_indicate, close the device */

 my_app_release_uart();

 /* 3.
-The SDK takes over this UART and starts the fwd2mb / fwd2uart forwarding threads */
+The SDK takes over the UART and starts the fwd2mb / fwd2uart forwarding threads */

 uart_ipc_path_change();

 /* 4.
-Permanently suspend the current thread so it doesn't access the now-closed UART after returning */
+Permanently suspend the current thread so it can't return and access the closed UART */

 rt_thread_suspend(rt_thread_self());